turingschool/backend-curriculum-site/module3/lessons/understanding_the_asset_pipeline.md

 * `depend_on` announces that you depend on a file, but does not include it in the asset bundle.
 * `stub` blacklists a dependency from the bundle.

-**In Pairs**
+**In Pairs (10 minutes)**

-The order in your manifest matters.
+*Instructor:* The order in your manifest matters.
 If you load the root page for the application in development mode you'll notice two hero images.
 This should be a carousel with the two images rotating but there's a problem loading the JavaScript.
 If you load the console in your browser you should see an error.

 * Which file is causing the error?
 * Using this [setup documentation](http://kenwheeler.github.io/slick/#getting-started): What is Slick dependent on?
 * Try to update the manifest to get the carousel to work.
 * If you figure it out, start the app in production and confirm it works there as well.

-### ActionView Helpers in Production
+### ActionView Helpers in Production (as a class)

 Start your application in production mode and inspect element in the browser.
 Locate the line that loads your application JavaScript.
 You should something that looks like this: